-- The European Law has listed 14 allergens that need to be identified if they are used as ingredients in a dish.
+- There are 14 allergens that need to be identified if they are used as ingredients in a dish.

-- As a food business serving loose foods, you will have to supply information for every item on your menu that contains any of the 14 allergens.
+- A business serving loose food has to supply information for every item that contains any of the 14 allergens.

 How to provide the information

 Details of the allergens contained in your foods need to be listed clearly in an obvious place (where the customer will order the food) such as a menu or chalkboard.
 If this information is not provided upfront you will need to signpost the customer to where it can be obtained, this can either be written or verbally.
 If the information is provided verbally there must be a way for:

 - this information to be checked by others (verifiable)

 - the same information to be given every time (consistent).

 Businesses must be aware of the allergens that are in the food they serve, and must not state that all the foods they serve could contain an allergen.
 A precautionary warning can be provided to indicate that whilst the food does not contain a particular allergen as an ingredient, there is a risk that it may have become cross-contaminated with other allergens in the kitchen.
 This must be determined on the basis of risk assessment.

 There are specific requirements for pre-packed food, the external links below provide further information (The Isle of Wight Council is not responsible for the content in any external links provided).

 - Free food allergy online training, provided by the Food Standards Agency - this online training provides an overview of the legislation, effects of allergens in the body, how to handle allergens and a short test.